-- · Experienced in finance and/or accounting. - Well developed organizational and communication skills.
+- Experienced in finance and/or accounting. - · Well developed organizational and communication skills.

-For additional support and resource the State Office.
-1-800-866-4400. es or if you have questions, call your Sports & Program Mana ager Signature Date
+For additional support and resources or if you have questions, call your Sports & Program Manager at the State Office.
+770-414-9390

 REMINDER: No Accredited Program may require Special Olympics athletes or their families to pay or promise to pay any type of admission, registration, training, participation, or competition fee, or any other fee or charge of any type as a condition for admission to any Special Olympics event or activity, or as a fee for the athletes' participation in any Special Olympics training or competition.